 Q: Where do I start?

-A: Register for one of our Level One: Playing With Risk classes.
-It’s a life-changing six-week introduction to the unique style of improv we teach and perform at the Hideout Theatre.
+A: Register for one of our Level One: Intro to Improvisation classes.
+It’s a life-changing six-week introduction to the style of improv we teach and perform at the Hideout Theatre.

 Q: Can I test drive improv at the Hideout?